-Both models for tikkun olam in Parshat Lech Lecha are powerful.
+Both models for tikkun olam in Parashat Lech Lecha are powerful.
 At times it is essential to leave while at others return is appropriate.
 Lech contains an idealistic impulse.
 It encourages us to reject the injustice around us and create a world imbued with the best that humanity can devise.
 Shuvi locates our activism in daily reality and invites us to engage with difficult and complex relationships in familiar habitats.
 Depending on our personal narratives and circumstances, we may seek to create change in the empty spaces beyond, or right where we are.

 Adina Roth, a native of Johannesburg, South Africa, is a clinical psychologist who holds dual master's degrees in literature.
-A co-founder of the Johannesburg Egalitarian Chavurah, Adina runs B'tocham Education-a bar and bat mitzvah program that prepares pre-teens for their rites of passage, and organizes Women's Torah and Megillah readings.
-She has co-chaired Limmud Johannesburg for three years and has studied Bible and Talmud at the Pardes Institute of Jewish Studies, in Jerusalem, and Drisha Institute for Jewish Education, in New York City.
-Adina lives in Johannesburg with her husband and daughter, and is interested in creating creative and diverse community spaces within the Jewish community and beyond.
-Adina can be reached at adinziroth@gmail.com.
+Adina runs B'tocham Education, which offers educational opportunities to the community, including a bar and bat mitzvah program that prepares pre-teens for their rites of passage and adult Bible classes using literature and psychology.
+She organizes Women's Torah and Megillah readings, has co-chaired Limmud Johannesburg's program for five years, and has studied Bible and Talmud at the Pardes Institute of Jewish Studies, in Jerusalem, and Drisha Institute for Jewish Education, in New York City.
+Adina lives in Johannesburg with her husband, daughter and son, and is interested in developing creative and diverse community spaces within the Jewish community and beyond.
+Adina can be reached at adinzi@mweb.co.za.